adammccartney/RecursionOfTwoPathsInAPitchField/readme.md

 Code has been generated from pseudocode, so the comments *should* convey a detailed description of the idea and what's happening.

-This is a test version that tries to generate a model of one path from an initial pitch.
-It's buggy, at the moment it's returning a LNK2005 error due to some multiple definition that's proving tricky to find.